Aeroluna/LunaCoopMod/README.md

 - Changed Shield Batteries to be accessible Artanis, Vorazun, and Fenix.
 - Changed Shield Battery to have 2 more range.
-- Changed Probe build command card to match Versus (Specifically swapped Khaydarin Monolith with Shield Battery).

 Shield Batteries can help other Protoss commanders that rely on armies to defend rather than Photon Cannons.

+- Reordered many command cards to match Versus.

 ## Raynor